About the Career

 The Maintenance Mechanic / Millwright Apprenticeship requires 8,000 work hours- 7,424 on the job and 576 in paid related instruction.
 In addition, 8 hours of unpaid related night school is required.

 You can get an idea of what other LTC program graduates are paid by reviewing the LTC graduate follow up survey.

 Approximate costs include tuition ($2,500) and books ($2,000).

 Companies in the LTC district who currently employ Maintenance Mechanics / Millwrights include:

 Upon successful completion of this apprenticeship, you will receive:

 What are the steps to apply?

 You must have a sponsoring employer before receiving an apprentice contract and being invited to school.
-Note: One good option prior to gaining employment is to enroll in LTC's one year Industrial Maintenance program.
+Note: One good option prior to gaining employment is to enroll in LTC's one-year Maintenance Mechanic program.
 Discuss with your employer your desire to enter the apprenticeship for this trade.
 Your employer should contact the local Bureau of Apprenticeship Standards- Apprenticeship Training Representative (ATR) and discuss next steps and procedures.
 The ATR for our area is: